Are you scared to be home alone with your baby? Learn the sanity-savings tips that will help you manage taking care of a newborn alone.

 - Offer new items and activities that will keep your older child quietly occupied.

 - Involve them with household tasks like cooking, cleaning and helping with the baby.

 If there’s any job that’s a “learn on the go” type, parenting is it.
-But you’ll surprise yourself by how much stronger you’ll feel.
-You’ll challenge yourself to try things that seem out of your range.
+But you’ll surprise yourself by how much stronger you’ll feel and challenge yourself to try things that seem out of your range.
 You’ll find your rhythm and do things you once thought impossible.

 I didn’t know if I could handle my baby’s cries, and what I would do if he wouldn’t stop crying.
 I had no idea how I’d burp my twins at the same time by myself—I had always handed one off to my husband.

 But when placed in situations where you have no choice, you find a way to do it.
 You learn how to burp two babies and handle a fussy baby, even when it seems like he’ll never stop crying.
 You’ll get it done.

 Sure, you’ll struggle with a crying baby at the grocery or wish you never have to put another baby to nap ever again.
 But you’ll manage and, more importantly, think proudly about how you survived these first few weeks all on your own.